 Experiencing a wrongful termination is bound to cause feelings of anger and betrayal.
 After all, you have just lost your main source of income without proper justification.
 Unfortunately, the anger from your wrongful termination can boil over into all walks of life.
 The last thing you want to do is let your wrongful termination negatively affect other aspects of your life.

 If you were recently terminated without just cause, you are likely searching for a Los Angeles wrongful termination attorney.
-While this is a wise decision, the last thing you want to do is alienate your attorney by letting your latent anger from the termination effect your behavior.
+While this is a wise decision, the last thing you want to do is alienate your attorney by letting your latent anger from the termination affect your behavior.
 This article will provide some tips to effectively communicate with your attorney about your wrongful termination.

 When you begin communications with your attorney, you should be prepared to communicate your case in a succinct, efficient manner.
 Pontificating about wrongdoings may communicate that you are bitter about being fired instead of defending yourself against wrongful termination.